agda/agda/doc/user-manual/tools/generating-latex.rst

 Examples
 --------

-Some examples that can be used for inspiration:
+Some examples that can be used for inspiration (in the HTML version of the manual the file names below link to the source code, but not in the PDF version of the manual):

 * For the ``article`` class and pdfLaTeX:
   :download:`article-pdflatex.lagda.tex`.